danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Flexible Server/A Azure Database for PostgreSQL Flexible Server and SSL/readme.md

 ## Azure Database for PostgreSQL Flexible Server, hostname and verify-all

-> Microsoft recommeneds to always use the server FQDN for the hostname property in connection strings instead of an IP address.
+> Microsoft recommends to always use the server FQDN for the hostname property in connection strings instead of an IP address.

 For Azure Database for PostgreSQL Flexible Server with Public Access when using **sslmode=verify-all**:
--  the connection will fail if you use the server IP Address intead of the FQDN, as shown below
+-  the connection will fail if you use the server IP Address instead of the FQDN, as shown below

    ![File42](Media/file42.png)

 For Azure Database for PostgreSQL Flexible Server with Private Access (VNET Integration) when using **sslmode=verify-all**:

-- the connection will fail if you use the server IP Address intead of the FQDN, as shown below
+- the connection will fail if you use the server IP Address instead of the FQDN, as shown below

   ![File40](Media/file40.png)

-- the connection will succeed if you use the cname in the Private DNS Zone, however, it is recommened to use the server FQDN intead.
+- the connection will succeed if you use the cname in the Private DNS Zone, however, it is recommended  to use the server FQDN instead.

   ![File41](Media/file41.png)